samcartersmith/cds/CONTRIBUTING.md

 1. If you are not adding new directory, please go to step 2.
 If you are adding new directory you will need to add the name in `CDS_SUB_DIRS` in `eng/shared/design-system/codegen/website/constants.ts`

-2. Run `make docgen` in the root of eng/shared/design-system
+2. Run `make docgen` in the root of eng/shared/design-system (make sure you've exported your component from the appropriate subdirectory, first)

 ## Adding new imports to react-live